gflarity/gflarity.deno.dev/_posts/2013-02-14-secure-postgres-replication.md

 - blog
 ---

 Having been the MySQL DBA-By-Default (DBA-B-D) in another life, I've must to admit to being much happier with postgres despite what I consider to be documentation holes.
-As a DBA-B-D (aka DevOps, aka Co-Founder) I find lacking concise up-to-date documentation for specific tasks or howtos.
+As a DBA-B-D (aka DevOps, aka Co-Founder), I find postgres lacking concise up-to-date documentation for getting specific tasks done quickly,  or howtos.
 Replication is one such task.
 I had to merge bits and pieces from a number of sources, including mailing list posts,  together in order to get what I wanted.
 I'm not complaining though, rather this my contribution to improving this situation.

 # Why Secure Replication